5 Frightfully Easy Ways to Have a More Spook-tacular Halloween

 - Toilet Paper Mummy.
 TP yourself so that you're all wrapped up like a mummy.
 Use some tape here and there to hold it all in place.
 And then stay out of the rain!

-- Backwards Man (or woman): Just wear your clothes backwards.
+- Backwards Man (or woman): Just wear your clothes backward.
 (You might need a little help buttoning-up!)

 - Angels and Demons: Divide your party space into two zones: heaven and hell.
 Decorate each accordingly, and stock with theme-appropriate foods (angel food cake vs. devil's food cake; cloud-like marshmallows vs. red-hot candies; etc.) Each guest can come costumed as either a heavenly saint or a devilish demon.